AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 checking for pg_config... no
 ````

-after some research online, I find out that this error often occurs on Windows or Ubuntu (my situation) because a package is missing and that running the following line will solve it:
+after some research online, I find out that this error often occurs on Windows or Ubuntu (my situation, I have just started with it) because a package is missing and that running the following line will solve it:

 ````bash
 sudo apt-get install libpq-dev